xvitaly/srcrepair/docs/help/source/backups.rst

 You can select multiple backups by pressing **Ctrl** or **Shift**.

 Plain text backup files can be viewed or edited by a :ref:`default text editor <settings-advanced>`.
-Just select such file and press **Edit in notepad** button.
+Just select such file and press **Edit in Notepad** button on the main toolbar.

 Binary files with **bud** extension can be opened by any Zip-archiver.